cpouchon/ORTHOSKIM/README.md

 ##### 4.2.1. alignments

-Finally, we compute a supermatrix by aligning captured genes (here on chloroplastic data) to infer phylogeny.
+Finally, we compute a supermatrix by aligning captured genes (here on chloroplast data) that can be used for phylogenetic inferences.

 ```
 ./orthoskim -m alignment -t chloroplast_CDS -t chloroplast_rRNA -c config_orthoskim